JJJ/publishiza/README.md

 * Seamlessly integrates into your WordPress dashboard interface
 * Safe, secure, & efficient

+Publishiza includes Keyring, a great foundation by my pal by Beau Lebens.

 # Installation

 * Download and install using the built in WordPress plugin installer.